-NAME GRAD Е DATE This form must be completed and be set.
-Appeals will not be heard u .n Student's responsibility: In your of has caused you to exceed the 8 da room provided is not sufficient. • - • Ċ TO BE FILLED IN BY THE ATT Number of Absences Date turned into Principal's Office Disposition of Appeals Committee Student may continue to atten Appeal Denied tion is that you will attend every cla ass) Principal's Signature cc: Parent Teacher Student File Attendance Secretary
+NAME GRADE DATE

+This form must be completed and returned to the principal before your appeal hearing can be set.
+Appeals will not be heard unless this form is completed.

+Student's responsibility: In your own words, being as specific as possible, describe what has caused you to exceed the 8 day maximum rule.
+You may add a sheet of paper if the room provided is not sufficient.

+TO BE FILLED IN BY THE ATTENDANCE SECRETARY: Number of Absences Number of Tardies

+Date turned into Principal's Office Date of Appeals Committee Meeting:

+Disposition of Appeals Committee:

+- Student may continue to attend class (the expectation is that you will attend every class). • - Appeal Denied •

+Principal's Signature cc: Parent Teacher Student File Attendance Secretary